A step-by-step look at the protective services officer (PSO) recruitment process.

 All exemptions are approved at the discretion of our Recruitment Team.

-You may be exempt from the exam if you:
+You may be exempt from the exam if:

-- have prior policing experience in the past five years in Australian, New Zealand or United Kingdom policing jurisdictions, or
+- were employed as a police officer or have prior policing experience in Australia, New Zealand or the United Kingdom, or

 Preparation materials